roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 ## Operation scripts:

-I included all the requested operations inside a class called `Neo`, that also includes the connection to the database, the disconnection and two method to execute unspecified statement inside Neo4J.

-The connection exploit the environment variables to avoid hard-coding the sensible informations.
+I have included all the required operations within a class called `Neo`, that also includes the connection to the database, the disconnection and two method to execute unspecified statement inside Neo4J.
+This approach exploits the environment variables to avoid hard-coding the sensible informations.

-The `free_query` method execute an arbitrary statement to then put the results inside a DataFrame, this data structure is easily manipulable and also avoid us the creation of $n$ data structure to contain the results of the requested operations.
-While the `free_query_single` is a shortcut to the `single()` method provided by `neo4j` library, for the statement with a single result.
+The `free_query` method executes an arbitrary statement to then put the results inside a DataFrame; this data structure is easily manipulable and also avoid us the creation of $n$ data structure to contain the results of the requested operations.
+Additionally, `free_query_single` serves as a shortcut to the `single()` method provided by `neo4j` library, for the statement returning a single result.

-All the methods in this class have a documentation, not reported here, that can be easily transformed into `.md` file with [this simple script](https://github.com/roccobalocco/MD_Doc_Gen).
+All the methods in this class are documented, not reported here, that can be easily transformed into `.md` file with [this simple script](https://github.com/roccobalocco/MD_Doc_Gen).

 ```python
 class Neo: